Gingerbread (charity): 1973–2007: The National Council for One Parent Families

 Working under a new name, the National Council for One Parent families continued to support and advocate on behalf of single parents.
 Margaret Bramall was able to gain influence over the Finer Report on the needs of one parent families.
 Many of its 230 recommendations for improving the lives of single parent families were from the 280 proposed by the National Council for One Parent Families.
-Bramall was disappointed by the reports impact and its "lost opportunity" and at the bureaucracy involved.
+Bramall was disappointed by the report's impact and its "lost opportunity" and at the bureaucracy involved.
 It was reported that she was "eased out" of her role in 1979.
 In that year the organisation jointly produced a report with the Community Development Trust.
 Among other things, the report called for the abolition of the age of consent because the law at that time did not take into account consenting sexual relationships between young people, which resulted in pregnancies being hidden.

-In 1987, the Family Law Reform Act passed, through which the Bastardy Acts and Affiliation Orders Acts are repealed, after extensive pressure for the National Council for One Parent Families.
+In 1987, the Family Law Reform Act passed, through which the Bastardy Acts and Affiliation Orders Acts are repealed, after extensive pressure from the National Council for One Parent Families.